Humidity and Ventilation

 Of the two methods given above the most reliable is egg weight method and is recommended – particularly where poor hatch rates are experienced or if eggs of high value are being incubated.

 Alter the setting of the ventilation control (reduce ventilation to increase humidity) and have water in neither, one or both of the water channels to change the humidity level.
-Humidity levels may be further increased by placing strips of evaporating card or cloth into one or both of the water troughs (applicable to the Octagon 20 Advance Incubators only - follow the instructions pertaining to the incubator you are using).
+Humidity levels may be further increased by placing strips of evaporating card or cloth into one or both of the water troughs, or follow the instructions of the incubator that you are using.
+Instructions may differ.

 In all cases the humidity for hatching needs to be high to prevent the shell membranes to dry out which makes it very difficult and sometimes impossible for the chick to emerge.
 When they dry out they become like leather.